ViriCruz/Fakebook/README.md

 `bundle update`

-## Usage

 ## Running the tests
 `rspec spec --format nested`

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch
+Fork this repo and submit a PR for review and potential merge to main branch.

 ## Authors